Hone logo

 Constraints

-• Your solution should aim for a time complexity of O(V + E), where V is the number of vertices and E is the number of edges.
+• The algorithm should have a time complexity of O(V + E), where V is the number of vertices (nodes) and E is the number of edges.

 Notes